View of the church

 Since then the fabric has been considerably restored, with the chancel entirely rebuilt in 1846 and a major restoration carried out in 1870-71.
 This was overseen by the Rev T Butler of Langar, father of the author Samuel Butler.

-Features of interest include two windows, one by William Morris from an Edward Burne-Jones design and one by C E Kempe.
-There is an incised floor stone commemorating Thomas Cranmer’s father and effigies of Sir Hugh Newmarch and Sir Richard de Whatton.
+Features of interest include two stained glass windows, one by William Morris from an Edward Burne-Jones design and one by C E Kempe.
+There is an incised floor stone commemorating Archbishop Thomas Cranmer’s father and medieval effigies of Sir Hugh Newmarch, Sir Richard de Whatton and a canon of Welbeck Abbey.

 Particular thanks to John Kitchen for research on this entry

-and to Janet Greasley fro providing much of the information
+and to Janet Greasley for providing much of the information